 This group of prehistoric cats roamed Africa and the nothern continents for some nine million years.
 (Antón)

 Paleontologists have lots of “grave reservations” about them, even though the Metailurini lived much closer to our own time than Nimravides did.

-First, there aren’t very many fossils available.
-Different experts often interpret what fragmentary evidence there is differently.
+First, despite their closeness to us in time, there aren’t very many fossils available.
+And interpretations of what fragmentary evidence there is often vary from researcher to researcher.
 (Antón)